Tasha876/Online-Portfolio/README.md

 <a name="desc"></a>
 ## 1. Description
-This portfolio will eventually contain several projects completed during my time at the [University of Toronto School for Continuing Studies Coding Bootcamp](https://bootcamp.learn.utoronto.ca/).
-It also contains a brief **about me** section and a **contact me** form.
+This portfolio contains several projects completed during my time at the [University of Toronto School for Continuing Studies Coding Bootcamp](https://bootcamp.learn.utoronto.ca/).
+It also contains a brief **about me** section, a **contact me** form and a link to my **resume**.

 #### Note:
 Rather than having several pages that link to each other, I used [scrollspy](https://getbootstrap.com/docs/4.0/components/scrollspy/) (by Bootstrap) to have the links be scrolled to.
 This was a stylistic change that I think makes my portfolio more on trend.

 ### Summary of Entries

-#### Refactored Website (Horiseon Marketing)
+#### NOVELty (Horiseon Marketing)
-A refactored webpage made for fictional SEO company Horiseon.
-Only semantic and very limited functional changes were made.
+Working as a team, we created NOVELty.
+It allows you to add books that you have read or have finished reading, then recommends books to you based on your input.

 #### Online portfolio website
 Right now, because I have very limited entries, I have included this website.
 I will remove this once I have more entries.